Karlitoyo/Waste-Not-Want-Not/README.md

 section roughly 3/4 of the way down the page.
 Selected my master branch and my page was presented to me as

 - Waste-Not-Want-Not : (https://karlitoyo.github.io/Waste-Not-Want-Not/)

+- Cloning can be achieved by selecting the green highlighted button which states - "Clone or Download" via the
+webpage: (https://github.com/Karlitoyo/Waste-Not-Want-Not) this will give the option of downloading a .zip file or opening in desktop an option to close using HTTP is also given for cloning and running project locally.

+> # User-Stories

+## First-User
+Initial feedback was positive for the purposes of the assignment however requests were made for further content visable on site which has been noted however this will be more realistic upon live users creating content through upload.

+## Second-User
+Second user requested for clearer hero images however again this was due to the portrait orientation of my upload which was then edited in a picture editor 'GIMP'.
+Upon reflection it may have been easier to re-take photographs for the hero section however the functionality was priority over content as site is not live currently.

+## Developer comments
+The final site will have a working search bar linked to the catalogue, I also wish to encorporate a bidding service this will take time and development.
+I am currently undertaking the Javascript section of the course and API's in particular.
+I am looking forward expanding my knowledge and implementing what I learn to this site going forward.
+Although my home page is minamalistic this was the intention as I wish for users to visit the site and search the catalogue of items as a priority.

 > # Credits